Snger/reading-notes/languages/c#.md

 - Do I need to check the Count\(\) of an Enumerable before foreach?
 - How do I identify if a string is a number?
 - Inconsistent accessibility: base class 'A' is less accessible than class 'B'
+- display two decimal places using c
+- How to convert date format to DD-MM-YYYY in C
+- Task Class
+- Task.Run Method \(Func\)
+- How to debug Task.Factory

 <!-- /MarkdownTOC -->